teamforus/poc-ethereum-kp/README.md

-# API Hello World service
+# API Kindpakket Ethereum service

-This service implements the Hello World example of Forus.io sprint 9, and will soon implement the Kindpakket functionality.
+This service implements the Ethereum part of Kindpakket Zuidhorn.

 ## Running this image on docker